Stocks slump as Wall Street heads for another losing week

 On Wall Street, most stocks were falling, with health care companies among the biggest weights.

-Verizon Communications dropped 6.3% after it said it expects earnings for the year to fall at the lower end of the range it had previously forecast.
+Verizon Communications sank 6.2% after it said it expects earnings for the year to fall at the lower end of the range it had previously forecast.
 The company also reported slightly weaker revenue than expected for the first three months of the year.

 The general trend across Wall Street, though, has been a more optimistic one.
 The majority of companies have topped analysts' expectations so far this earnings reporting season, which is about a fifth of the way through.

-SVB Financial Group surged 12.5% after also reporting stronger earnings per share than expected.
+SVB Financial Group jumped 10.3% after also reporting stronger earnings per share than expected.
 The parent company of Silicon Valley Bank raised its forecast for revenue this year, partly due to higher interest rates and strong demand for loans from technology and other clients.

 AP Business Writer Yuri Kageyama contributed.